-Research in a recent article by the National Institute on Drug Abuse, (NIDA) revealed while substance use generally begins during the adolescent years, there are known biological, psychological, social, and environmental factors that contribute to the risk that begin accumulating as early as the (prenatal through age 8) period.
-This creates opportunities to intervene very early in an individual’s life and thereby prevent substance use disorders—and, along with them, a range of related behavioral problems—long before they would normally manifest themselves.
+wAn article published by the National Institute on Drug Abuse (NIDA) revealed that while substance use generally begins during the adolescent years, risks begin to accumulate in the pre-adolescent years.
+These risks factors are biological, psychological, social, and environmental.
+As a result, early intervention to prevent substance use disorders and possibly a range of related behavioral problems—long before they would normally manifest themselves is important.

 NIDA also noted that early intervention such as a stable home environment, adequate nutrition, physical and cognitive stimulation, warm supportive parenting, and good classroom management in the early years of a child’s prenatal period can lead the child to develop strong self-regulation (i.e., emotional and behavioral control) and other qualities that protect against a multitude of risks and increase the likelihood of positive development outcomes.
 Positive effects of these interventions include delayed initiation and decreased use of drugs when the child reaches adolescence.
 By adolescence, children’s attitudes, behaviors, family interactions, and relationships—factors that may influence propensity to try or become addicted to drugs—are well established and not as easily changed.

 Prevention is the Key- Prevention can be effective at any age.
 It can have particular strong effects when applied early in a person’s life, when development is most easily shaped and the child’s life is most easily set on a positive course.

 Alter Your Child’s Course- Substance abuse and other problem behaviors that manifest during adolescence have their roots in the development changes that occur earlier—as far back as the prenatal period.

 Increase Protective Factors- Protective factors are qualities that promote successful coping and adaption and thereby reducing the risks.
 Interventions aim to shift the balance toward protective factors.